jatinarora30/safeplan/README.md

 - **Reproducibility & logging**
   - Standardized JSON logs for each run with environment, path, and evaluation info.
-  - Aggregated statistics in CSV/JSON and optional visualization outputs.
+  - Aggregated statistics in JSON and optional visualization outputs.

 - **Visualization tools**
   - 2D plots of environments and paths.